Samir-Kesare/OpsTree-Ansible/roles/Attendance-node-exporter/README.md

 > [!NOTE]
 >Ensure that for dynamic inventory you have the necessary AWS credentials configured in AWS CLI or an IAM role on the node.
-> Also Refer this [*Prometheus Documentation*](https://github.com/CodeOps-Hub/Ansible/blob/shreya/prometheus-role/roles/prometheus/README.md) for `Prometheus` guide, as for configuring node exporter, it is necessary to have the functionality of fetching the servers for which you need to see logs in `Prometheus UI`, for this, I've configured `prometheus_config.j2` file in `templates/prometheus_config.j2` in which there is a section of service discovery for EC2 Instances, it will automatically fetch the servers of provided region and you can easily monitor the logs of `node-exporter's server`, as the `prometheus server` has an `IAM Role` attached on it with `AmazonEC2ReadOnlyAccess` policy.
+> Also Refer this [*Prometheus Documentation*](https://github.com/CodeOps-Hub/Ansible/blob/shreya/prometheus-role/roles/prometheus/README.md) for `Prometheus` guide, as for configuring node exporter, it is necessary to have the functionality of fetching the servers for which you need to see logs in `Prometheus UI`.

 ## Dynamic Inventory Setup